tsatalos/tsatalos.github.com/creating-an-sql-db-from-world-bank-data.markdown

 </pre>

 Note that the data includes as countries certain useful aggregations - that are not countries themselves.
-Also note that the DB is in "attribute-value" form, ie you won't find a very wide table with one row per country and a column per indicator  (there are too many indicators for that), but instead you will find a row for each country/indicator combination (250 country rows x 1200 indicators = approximately 300K rows in the main Data file).
+Also note that the DB is in "attribute-value" form, ie you won't find a very wide table with one row per country and a column per indicator  (there are too many indicators for that), but instead you will find a row for each country/indicator combination (250 country rows x 1200 indicators = approximately 300K rows in the main Data table).
-This is a bit futrher complicated that each such record contains a column for each of the years - ranging from the 70s to now - which does give you extra info if you wanted to do sth with historical trends - but if you don't and you just need let say the country population for each country.... it makes your life quite hrder - given that you don't even know which is the most recent year that the indicator is available for a particular country.
+This gets futrher complicated by the fact that each record contains a column for each of the years - ranging from the 70s to now.
+All this extra inforation could be used for historical trend analysis but it makes things harder if you just want to get the most recent value of the indicator by country - thats what I typically need for examplei - a country population or similar country metrics.
+On top of that not all indicators are available for all countries and even in the case there are not all countries make the indicators available in all years.

 In the example above I made things simpler by just going a couple years back (2010) to make sure that I can definitely find the indicator - still one cannot assume in general that a value (or even row) exist for a particular country/indicator/year - so the simplistic join query that I have above needs to be replaced with an outer join query instead.